These 7 Companies Secretly Own Dozens of VPNs

 The corporate world behind VPNs is hard to untangle and constantly changing.

-Just because a VPN is on this list doesn’t mean it’s not trustworthy.
-But it’s important to hold companies accountable for disclosing information about their products and who ultimately owns them.
+Inclusion of a VPN in this list doesn't automatically guarantee its trustworthiness.
+Nevertheless, it remains vital to hold companies accountable for transparently disclosing information about their products and their ultimate ownership.

-If you want a VPN provider you know you can trust, I recommend privacy-friendly NordVPN.
+If you want a VPN provider you know you can trust, I recommend privacy-friendly VyprVPN.

 Want to know more about data retention laws in different countries?
 Check out our guide on the countries in the Fourteen Eyes Alliance.